-The moment you lease an apartment you are legally bound to paying a sum of money for a certain period, usually one year.
-In the event of breaking this agreement, there are multiple consequences that will reflect negatively on your credit score and credit report, which in turn affects your ability to get a new lease.
-Typically, breaking a lease means losing your security deposit, paying the remaining rent owed through the end of the term, or both.
+The moment you sign the rental contract on an apartment, you are legally bound to paying a sum of money for a certain period, usually one year.
+In the event of breaking this agreement, there are multiple consequences that will reflect negatively on your credit score and credit report, which in turn affects your ability to get a new rental contract.
+Typically, breaking a lease agreement means losing your security deposit, paying the remaining rent owed through the end of the term, or both.
 If the landlord or management company is not willing to negotiate an early termination and your contract doesn’t allow it, you might even get sued.

 When is it acceptable to break a lease?

 If you don’t qualify for any of the previous situations, there are other options for you to get away with as little damage as possible.
-Here are some of the things you can do:
+Here are a few examples of how to get out of a lease contract:

 - Talk to your landlord: Transparency is very important, so you should let your landlord or management company know that you plan on moving the very moment you decide.
 If you give them as much notice as possible, they will be more willing to cooperate, and you can figure out a solution together.
 If they agree to find a new renter, you are covered.
 You can offer to clean and renovate the apartment, or have them keep your security deposit to cover the rent until finding a new tenant.
 If they are unwilling to cooperate, look for tenants’ associations.
 These organizations help you better understand your rights and your obligations, and they can help you with the entire process.